qandrew/website_v3/posts/trip-reports.md

 ---
-title: 'List of Interesting Trips'
+title: 'Trip Reports'
 date: '2022-05-12'
 is_blog: false
 ---

 ![On Top of Shasta {caption: On top of Shasta!}](https://dgtzuqphqg23d.cloudfront.net/1QUgkho7kuUV6kR5gnZRsEUWdj_MTJIrM2yx7vc92IA-2048x1536.jpg)

-Here is a list of some of my most interesting trips, in no particular order:
+Here is a list of some of my most interesting activities grouped by sport.
+Feel free to use the Strava activities as references.
+Some of these trips will also have trip reports attached.

 ## Cycling